Andrew-code2020/ms3onlinecookbook/README.md

      - Footer via the social media icons (Hover feature turns them light blue when the cursor is over the icons)
      - The Create, Update and Delete buttons
      - On click the collapsible feature reveals basic information
+     - The user is also invited to type information on forms throughout the site

 - Where can I go from here?
   - The navbar and footer are the exact same on each page.
-In the navbar the user is able to easily identify where they are using the light blue active feature and where they can go from here.
+In the navbar the user is able to easily identify where they are using the light blue active feature and where they can go from here is not highlighted letting the user know that they can go here if they wish.
+  - Buttons also tell the user intuitively where they can go from here ie update profile or create recipe
   - The blue hover feature is also designed to indicate to the user that they can click on this icon in the footer and access further content.
   - On the home page in the cards (under the main hero image) the Log In and Register Page buttons invite the user to click on them and log in or register.

-###### Skeleton Plane
+### Skeleton Plane

 Wireframe Pictures